-One of our top tips to get SwiftKey working for you is to really get to know your way around the SwiftKey Hub and Settings - i.e. the command centres.
+One of our top tips to get SwiftKey working for you is to really get to know your way around the SwiftKey Hub and Settings - i.e. the command centre.

 The SwiftKey Hub is designed to be the home for all of the content and features you use most often.
-You can tap or slide on the ‘hamburger’ menu on the top left of the keyboard for quick access to Personalize, the SwiftKey Store, and other Settings.
+You can tap or slide on the ‘hamburger’ menu on the top left of the keyboard for quick access to Personalization, Themes, and other Settings.

-For more detailed information on the Hub, including a video, please see this article.
+For more detailed information on the Hub please see this article.

 You can either get to these through the SwiftKey Hub by tapping ‘More’ from the settings pane, or by opening the SwiftKey app directly from your device.

 Within these settings, you’ll be able to really fine tune SwiftKey and also set up things such as your language packs/layouts, your sound/vibration options, and your text correction preferences.

 SwiftKey supports in excess of 200 languages, so, even if you speak more than one, there’s a good chance we support yours!
 Also, you can type in up to five languages at once, so this means less frustrations switching and more time spent typing to the ones you love.

 First things first, where to download and enable your languages?

 This can be done from the ‘Languages’ section in SwiftKey Settings (either accessed from the SwiftKey Hub > More, or from opening the app from your device):